 The tribunal held a preliminary hearing in February 2021 to adjudicate IT Ltd.'s application to bring derivative claims on behalf of International Holdings Ltd (including whether the tribunal has jurisdiction over such an application).
 By order dated 16 March 2021, the Tribunal granted IT Ltd. permission to file most of the derivative claims at issue.
 On 23 April 2021, IT Ltd. submitted its Statement of Claim on the merits.
-The parties are holding hearings on the merits between 8 and 16 May 2022.
+The parties held hearings on the merits between 8 and 16 May 2022.
+Further hearings occurred on 2 and 3 August 2022.
+The Tribunal is now expected to deliberate and issue its final award in a few months.